ibm-cloud-docs/cis/range.md

 {: ui}

 Follow these steps to add an application using the UI.

-In the console, UDP applications must be enabled through a Support case.
-After the functionality is enabled, you can create a UDP application through the CLI or API.
-{: tip}

 1. Navigate to **Security > Range**.
 1. Click **Create**.